hughlang/tweek/README.md

 }
 ```

-And this is the [TweenLayer wrapper for Quicksilver that implements Tweenable](https://github.com/wasm-network/tweek-rust/blob/master/src/ui/layer.rs).
+And this is the [Layer wrapper for Quicksilver that implements Tweenable](https://github.com/wasm-network/tweek-rust/blob/master/src/ui/layer.rs).
 It reads and writes the values you specify.

 ### UI Components